Martijn van Mensvoort - © Hand Research

 for SCHIZOPHRENIA?

-The following guidelines should be applied solely to hands of persons who exhibit psychotic symptoms - in thought, emotion or behavior - that are associated with pschizophrenia
+The following guidelines should by principle solely only be applied to the hands of persons who exhibit psychotic symptoms in thought, emotion or behavior that are associated with pschizophrenia

 Schizophrenia.